 What is Metadata?

-Data that describes additional information about an item
+Metadata is data that describes additional information about an item

 How to create metadata in SharePoint?

-Method 1: Use Choice field type
+Method 1: Use the Choice field type

 The easiest way to create drop-down choice metadata is described below.
 To do this: